Worst-Case Services and State-Based Scheduling

-In light of this, an additional corollary of Theorem \ref{T:MSS} is that, if any scheduler can meet all static deadlines, so can the EDF scheduler, which is a well-known fact.\footnote{An independent proof of this fact can be found in \cite{Georgiadis:1997}.
-The key idea is that when two tasks are not served in the order dictated by their static deadlines, the order can always be reversed without violating any static deadline.
-For a deadline-rigid system, this also provides the basis for an alternative proof of Theorem \ref{T:MSS}.} We can also generalize the EDF scheduler to generate intra-class max-slack schedules.
-Such a scheduler keeps a separate queue for each class and, intra-class, serves tasks earliest-deadline-first.
-Of course, to ensure the schedules so generated to be feasible, we need to first select a feasible class schedule.
+In light of this observation, an additional corollary of Theorem~\ref{T:MSS} is that, if any scheduler can meet {\it all} static deadlines for {\it all} tasks {\it simultaneously}, so can the EDF scheduler, which is a well-known fact.\footnote{An independent proof of this fact can be found in \cite{Georgiadis:1997}.
+The key idea is that when two tasks are not served in the order dictated by their respective static deadlines, the order can always be reversed without violating any deadline.
+For a deadline-rigid system, this idea also provides the basis for an alternative proof of Theorem~\ref{T:MSS}.}

+It is easy to extend the task-centric interpretation to per-class max-slack schedules, which, intra-class, must serve tasks in non-decreasing order of their respective worst-case deadlines.
+Accordingly, for a deadline-rigid system, we can also extend the EDF scheduler to generate per-class max-slack schedules.
+Such an extended scheduler keeps a separate queue for each class and, intra-class, serves tasks earliest-deadline-first.
+Of course, to ensure that the schedules so generated are feasible, we must first select a feasible inter-class schedule.